Nick Maton Player Props: Tigers vs. Orioles

 Orioles Pitching Rankings

-- The Orioles pitching staff is 16th in the league with a collective 8.7 strikeouts per nine innings.
+- The Orioles pitching staff is 14th in MLB with a collective nine strikeouts per nine innings.

-- Orioles pitchers combine to rank 15th in baseball in home runs given up (22 total, 1.2 per game).
+- Orioles pitchers combine to rank 15th in baseball in home runs allowed (27 total, 1.1 per game).

-- Gibson (3-0 with a 4.18 ERA and 13 strikeouts in 23 2/3 innings pitched) gets the start for the Orioles, his fifth of the season.
+- Gibson gets the start for the Orioles, his sixth of the season.
+He is 4-0 with a 3.60 ERA and 24 strikeouts in 30 2/3 innings pitched.

-- His last time out came on Saturday against the Chicago White Sox, when the righty tossed 5 1/3 innings, surrendering four earned runs while allowing seven hits.
+- In his most recent appearance -- out of the bullpen on Sunday -- the righty tossed 2/3 innings against the Detroit Tigers while surrendering hits.

 © 2023 Data Skrive.
 All rights reserved.